 A Message from the Dean

 Welcome to the UT School of Medicine in San Antonio – a great place to live, study, discover and practice medicine.
-A strong and supportive faculty, numerous opportunities for building clinical and research skills, and a high quality of life in a growing, prosperous city are a few of the reasons that distinguish us.
-Located in the heart of the South Texas Medical Center, we are a major part of the health care and bioscience industry of the area, and we have a firm commitment to serve the communities within San Antonio and the surrounding region.
+A strong and supportive faculty, numerous opportunities for building clinical and research skills, and a high quality of life in a growing, prosperous city are a few of the achievements that distinguish us.
+Located in the heart of the South Texas Medical Center, we are a major part of the health care and bioscience industry of the area, and we have a firm commitment to serve the communities of Bexar County and the surrounding region.
 This commitment is reflected in the breadth and depth of our academic and clinical programs.

 Many medical advances originated at our School of Medicine.
 For example, the Palmaz flexible coronary stent, the titanium rib, and the artificial shoulder were all discovered here.
 These productive and prolific results are due to a culture of innovation and creativity, coupled with a quest for excellence.
 We not only practice it, but we teach it.